phreeza/manuscript_axon_potentials/doc/manuscript.md

 All filtering was performed with third order Butterworth filters.
 The MUA was calculated by high-pass filtering the signal with a cutoff of 2500 Hz, setting all samples with negative values to zero, and then low-pass filtering the resulting response with a cutoff of 500 Hz.
+The LFP was calculated by low-pass filtering the signal with a cutoff of 1000 Hz.

 Simplified axon-bundle model
 ----------------------------